 Completion of both acquisitions is conditional on approval being granted by the Comité Consultatif des Hydrocarbures of the Republic of Tunisia.

 Area: 204 square kilometres, located onshore in the Pelagian Basin, eastern Tunisia, circa 190 km south of Tunis, in the Governorate of Mahdia.

 SLK was discovered in May 1989 by KUFPEC, test production commenced in September 1991 and commercial production commenced in January 1993 with an average rate of 5,000 bopd from one well.

 The field reached a peak production exceeding 20,000 boepd in 1995.

 Sidi El Kilani is reported to be the second largest oil field discovered in Tunisia since 1989.

 The field is presently operated by CTKCP (Compagnie Tuniso – Koweito Chinoise de Petrole) with the following participating partners: State of Tunisia National Oil Company, ETAP (55%), KUFPEC (22.5%) and CNPC (22.5%).

-Current production output, natural flow, is approximately 700 bopd.
+Current production output, solely at natural flow, is approximately 550 bopd.